mspaintmsi/superUser/msvc/ucrt/README.txt

 The executable size is around 23-29 KB.

-Open the "msvc\ucrt\superUser" project and build it.
+- Open the "msvc\ucrt\superUser" project with Visual Studio.
+- In the toolbar, choose the "Release" configuration.
+- Select the platform (x64 or x86).
+- Build the project (menu Build > Build Solution, or press Ctrl+Shift+B).

-This creates superUser32.exe and superUser64.exe in the project directory ("msvc\ucrt").
+This creates superUser32.exe or superUser64.exe in the project directory ("msvc\ucrt").